 Though Islamists who enter the halls of power through the back door have drawn most of the headlines of late — particularly the many unelected Muslims with alarming histories currently populating the Obama administration — one must not forget to keep an eye on the front door as well.
 Will Zead Ramadan be the next to walk in, securing a New York City Council seat that would provide a vehicle for shaping key issues, from police counterterrorism programs to religious accommodations in public institutions, and bestow unearned legitimacy on CAIR itself?

-Update from February 1, 2013: Middle East Forum president Daniel Pipes had an amusing encounter with Zead Ramadan in 2011, when both were invited to participate in a panel discussion on Abu Dhabi Television.
+February 1, 2013, Update: Middle East Forum president Daniel Pipes had an amusing encounter with Zead Ramadan in 2011, when both were invited to participate in a panel discussion on Abu Dhabi Television.
 "Ah, the devil himself," Ramadan remarked after spotting Pipes in the studio.
 More details, including the whoppers that Ramadan told during the program, are documented here.